Solar Hot Water System Prices and Usage

 What are the advantages of getting a solar hot water system?

-As solar hot water systems rely on energy from the sun, some of the advantages include being less reliant on the electricity grid, reducing your carbon footprint and greenhouse gas emissions, and of course, saving money in the long-term on your electricity bill.
+As solar hot water systems rely on energy from the sun, some of the advantages could include less reliance on the electricity grid, reduction of carbon and greenhouse gas emissions and long-term energy costs.
 Solar hot water systems also require less maintenance and servicing than a regular hot water system, with servicing generally only needed once every five years.
-It’s best to read the safety certificates before purchasing your system though for an accurate servicing schedule.
+It’s best to read the safety certificates before purchasing your system for an accurate servicing schedule.

-Additionally, Small-scale Technology Certificates (STC’s) are also available for solar and heat pump installations across all states in Australia.
+Additionally, Small-scale Technology Certificates (STCs) are available for solar and heat pump installations across all states in Australia.
 These are similar to solar feed-in tariffs, in that customers who install solar pumps are eligible to receive financial incentives for their use of clean and renewable energy.

-If you live in a warm and dry area, then installing solar hot water should be a no-brainer – while solar is more expensive upfront, the energy savings should see you make your money back in no time.
+If you live in a warm and dry area, then installing solar hot water should be perfectly suitable for you.
+While solar is more expensive upfront, the energy savings should see you make your money back in time.
 However, the decision to install solar hot water is a little trickier for those in some of the colder areas in Australia’s southern states.

 Most households in cooler climates should still be able to make their money back over the long-term with a solar hot water system, but if you’re on the fence about it, then you should get a personalised quote to ensure that you’re making the best choice for your budget.